-The Time Abraham Lincoln and a Political Rival Almost Dueled on an Island
+The Time Abe Lincoln and a Rival Almost Dueled

 The relationship cooled, however, when Shields became the State Auditor.
 He passed a number of controversial measures and even instituted a policy whereby the state stopped accepting its own paper money as payment of taxes and other debts.

 Lincoln expressed his disapproval in the most professional, statesman-like fashion he could think of: by anonymously lampooning Shields in print.
 He began composing letters to a Springfield paper deriding Shields' character as well as his policies.

 Poking fun at Shields wasn’t hard to do.
 He was notoriously pompous, vain, and a tad eccentric.
 Opponents dubbed him “an irresistible mark for satire.”
 Putting his infamously sarcastic wit to work, Lincoln created two fictitious characters -- Jeff and Rebecca -- who were unable to pay their debts because the state no longer accepted paper money.